M10 Workforce Development

 When tensions arise at work, we humans are less inclined to engage.
 “We’re tired.”
 “We’ve tried.”
 “It’s better to put our heads down and keep who we are and what we long for deep down inside.”
 Has this ever been you?
 Come explore using "Social Identity Wheels" to access the multitudes of who you are, who others are and how to develop bridge-building skills toward each other that make room for your differences -- engaging with one another with more kindness and curiosity for change-making.

-This is a public workshop including students, staff, faculty, and off-campus participants.
-RSVP required.
-Please also complete this form(link is external) for M10 grant reporting.
+This was a public workshop including students, staff, faculty, and off-campus participants.

 Museums10 Educators Roundtable Discussion: K-12 Field Trips